gdotgordon/site_word_freq/README.md

 an individual proprietor with a small site, as I managed to, the traversal will only take a few seconds.

+That said, I've added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-process is drained, and the results up to that point are displayed.

 Architecturally it uses the following elements:
 - A configurable fixed number of goroutines.
 This is important to be able to scale a backend service without rebuilding it.